Visit the institution website for COVID‑19 updates

 You will need:

-- English and Mathematics key skills/GCSE Grade C/4.
-We will also consider the following Level 2 qualifications in place of English Language and Mathematics GCSE Grade C/4 or above: Key Skills, City and Guilds, OCR (via Learn Direct) and ALAN
+English key skills/GCSE Grade C/4.
+We will also consider the following Level 2 qualifications in place of English Language GCSE Grade C/4 or above: Key Skills, City and Guilds, OCR (via Learn Direct) and ALAN

 Months of entry

-Qualify as a social worker on LJMU's Social Work MA which is recognised by the Health and Care Professions Council and caters for all service users in many settings.
+Qualify as a social worker on LJMU's Social Work MA, which is approved by Social Work England and caters for all service users in many settings.

 - Develop the necessary knowledge and skills to practice as a qualified social worker in a range of settings

 - Enjoy a wide range of teaching and assessment techniques

 Cheshire and Merseyside Social Work Teaching Partnership logoSocial Work education at Liverpool John Moores University is provided in collaboration with the Cheshire and Merseyside Social Work Teaching Partnership.
 Our teaching partnership comprises four Higher Education Institutions, eight Local Authorities, three NHS Trusts and a Voluntary Sector Organisation covering the Liverpool City Region, Warrington Cheshire West and Chester, and West Lancashire.